mahhov/bb-better-binding/readme.md

 ### 1

-Bindings are designed to only trigger when `source` is modified.
+Bindings are triggered when source is modified, even if indirectly (e.g. `value3` in below example).

 ```html
 $s{obj.value1}